 Part II: Adjustable Index Annuity Rates

-Last week I tried to explain to everyone how rate adjustments work within an index annuity contract.
+Last week I tried to explain to everyone how adjustable index annuity rates work within an index annuity contract.
 It’s an objective matter that offers little insight as to the structure but there is plenty of room allowed for the inquisitive mind to make a rational decision.
-Even still, there are those who feel as though the matter of interest rate adjustments relies simply on the mood of an insurance executive when renewal time comes.
+Even still, some feel as though the matter of interest rate adjustments relies simply on the mood of an insurance executive when renewal time comes.
 I don’t blame anyone for feeling that way because my suspicions suggested the same years ago and only continued evidence to the contrary allowed me to change my opinion.

 Yes, there are contract options that guarantee rates will never drop.
-There aren’t many but just last week news broke that there are two more available now.
-Anyone who doesn’t like adjustable rates has an option, although the guaranteed rates likely won’t have as much potential.
-I expect to see more of this over time.
+There aren’t many but these options exist for those who want added assurance and don’t mind limited options.
+Anyone who doesn’t like adjustable rates has an option, although the guaranteed rates don’t always have as much potential.
+After writing this initially in 2021 I predicted that there would be more of this and now, a few years later, it turns out I was right.

 On the adjustable side, there are many factors at play that I alluded to last week and I received some sharp feedback that questioned my analysis.
 Since I don’t believe anyone else goes to this depth to explain contracts, I would expect the benefit of the doubt for my efforts.
 My objective has always been to give everyone as much information as possible so that each person can take control of their financial future for the right reasons.
 If you don’t like what I say then take someone else’s word and run with that.